earthly/website/blog/_posts/2029-01-01-brown-green-language.md

 Rust, TypeScript, Python, Kotlin, Go, Julia, Dart, C#, Swift, JavaScript, SQL, Shell, HTML, Scala, and Haskell.
 </div>

-The great thing about lists like this is that everyone can see what they want in the list and use it to rationilze their own favorites.
-With Scala on the dreaded list, I can tell myself that that is probably just data engineering / Spark people throwing off the numbers.
-If you are a fan of static types or intepreted languages or OO or FP, you can cherry pick things from this list to support your view.
-But there actually is a pattern in this list.
+There actually is a pattern in this list.
 Can you see what it is?

 ### Code Written Before I was Hired Is the Worst